Conquer the Challenging Rainbow Mountain Trails: Explore the Best Tracks South of Rotorua

 Trail Option Description

-Crater Lake Walk 1km return, easy, stunning blue lake views.
+Crater Lake Walk 1 km return, easy, stunning blue lake views.

-Summit Track 6.8km return, moderate, 360-degree views.
+Summit Track 6.8 km return, moderate, 360-degree views.

 Difficulty and Terrain Features